 When young married girls conceive after being married, they at times get injuries at childbirth and develop Fistula conditions and they can longer control bodily wastes- urine and feces.

-When this happens, injured girls’ in-laws including their husbands rejects them and they are considered as cursed.
-The husbands leave and remarry.
+When this happens, injured girls’ in-laws and their husbands reject them.
+The girls are considered as cursed, so their husbands leave and remarry.
 Again, the family goes through a time of great shame and the poor woman is held responsible for bringing such great shame to the family.

 Usually, these girls are hidden by their families from the public as those families try to cover the shame.
 The effects of these on the affected women are great shame, feeling of rejection and dejection.
 Fistula hospital takes such women from the villages and treats them.